brandi-jones/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- .map returns a new array of elements while in turn passing each element back to the callback, while forEach only iterates over an array, and does not return a new one.

 2. What is the difference between a function and a method?

+- A method is a function that belongs to an object, while a function is simply a function with no receiving object attached.

 3. What is closure?

+-Closures control what is in scope of a function.
+It gives you access to an outside functions scope from within an inner function.

 4. Describe the four rules of the 'this' keyword.

+-When in the global scope, the value of "this" will be the window/console object.
+-Implicit Binding- Whenever a preceding dot calls a function, the object before the dot is "this" -New Binding - Whenever you use a constructor function, "this" refers to the specific instance of the object that is created and returned by the constructor function.
+-Explicit Binding - Whenever we use the call or apply method, "this" is explicitly definied.
+Explicitly referring to another function, to allow for inheritance of objects.

 5. Why do we need super() in an extended class?

+- When using Super() in the constructor method, we call the parent's constructor method and get access to the parent's properties and methods.

 ## Project Set up